-Starting with Windows 10 1903 when your device has an update requiring a reboot, you will see the Power button in the Start menu with orange indicator alerting you to restart your device.
+Starting with Windows 10 1903 when your device has an update requiring a reboot, you will see the Power button in the Start menu with an orange indicator alerting you to restart your device.

-Starting with Windows 10 1903 Microsoft added “Pause updates for 7 days” option that allow Windows 10 Home basic users to pause windows updates for 7 days.
+Starting with Windows 10 1903 Microsoft added “Pause updates for 7 days” option that allow Windows 10 Home, basic users, to pause windows updates for 7 days.

-Also, Microsoft making the Pause Updates feature easier to find by surfacing the existing option directly on the Settings > Update and Security > Windows Update page.
+Also, Microsoft made the Pause Updates feature easier to find by surfacing the existing option directly on the Settings > Update and Security > Windows Update page.
 Just like before, when Pause is enabled, some updates, like Windows Defender definition updates, will continue to be installed.
 In addition, Pause can be enabled for either a pre-defined number of days or until the specific day

 - Windows 10 start menu search not working after update